 ISKO

 This season, ISKO offers coated fabrics in a ready-to-wash state, saving garment manufacturers time and energy.
 The collection includes: natural raw looks, resinated looks and shiny coatings.
-‘Matrix has a bright resinated color and a natural waxy hand feel.
+‘Matrix’ has a bright resinated color and a natural waxy hand feel.
 ‘Flashy’ is a transparent coating delivering brightness.
 ‘ISKO Ultradry’ is a performance finish, designed to deliver quick drying and moisture management; and ‘Crispy’ increases the washing ability during laundry treatments, giving a unique starchy hand feel and body to the construction.
 For the first time, coatings are applied to the ‘ISKO Blue Skin’ family, offering buyers and designers new options.
 Other innovations include ‘ISKO Cosy’, which is made of fibers twice as fine as silk and three times finer than cashmere.

 www.isko.com.tr